luismiguelcasadodiaz/splunk/README.md

 Inclusion is better than exclusion.
 Searching for ``"access denied"`` is better than searching for ``NOT "access granted"``.
 When possible use the OR or IN operator instead of wildcards.
-Apply filtering commands as early as possible in your search limits the number of events, making futurs data manipulation faster.
+Apply filtering commands as early as possible in your search limits the number of events, making future data manipulation faster.